shardul-rajhans/Bank-Credit-Loan-Risk-Analytics-EDA/README.md

 # eda_project
- This is the EDA (Exploratory Data Analysis) Group Assignment.
+- This is the Exploratory Data Analysis Group Assignment.
+- Note: The dataset used in this assignment is picked up from upgrad.
+It's just for learning purpose.